 Step Who does it What is done 1 Patron/staff Completes Request for Reconsideration of Materials form and submits it to library staff.
 2 Library staff Routes the Request for Reconsideration of Materials form to the Branch Manager.
-3 Branch Manager Sends the Request for Reconsideration of Materials form and all of the branch's copies of the item to the Collection Services Coordinator.
-Forwards a copy of the request form to the Library Director.
-4 Collection Services Coordinator Requests that any copies of the item at other branches are pulled from circulation by Patron Services staff and delivered to Collection Services.
+3 Branch Manager Sends the Request for Reconsideration of Materials form and all of the branch's copies of the item to the Technical Services Manager.
+The Request form is also sent to the Director.
+4 Technical Services Manager Requests that any copies of the item at other branches are pulled from circulation by Patron Services staff and delivered to Collection Services.
 5 Collection Services Coordinator Reviews the request form, determines if it is a request for reclassification or removal, and reviews item for adherence to current policy.
-If a reclassification request , it will be discussed by the Collection Services Coordinator with the Technical Services Manager, and a subject area specialist or other staff as needed.
+If a reclassification request, it will be discussed by the Collection Services Coordinator with the Technical Services Manager, and a subject area specialist or other staff as needed.
 A decision will be sent to the Director for approval and/or discussion.
-Once approved, go to 9.
-If a removal request , the CSC will forward the request form, item and any comments to the Director.
+Once approved, Go to 9.
+If a removal request , the request will be forwarded to the management team and director.
 Go to 6.
 6 Library Director Calls patron to inform him/her of timelines and steps in reconsideration process.
 7 Collection Services Coordinator The CSC informs the Management Team of the Removal Request and sends them each a copy of the request, the title in question, and any comments.
 Discussions generally take place at the next scheduled Management Team meeting.
 8 Management Team Discusses the material and the patron's concerns.
 Then (with responsibility for any decision remaining with the Library Director) determines the library's response.

-9 Manager Makes agreed upon changes to the material's classification (if any).
+9 Technical Services Manager Makes agreed upon changes to the material's classification (if any).
 Returns all copies of item to the collection.
 If the decision is to remove an item, all copies of the items will be removed from the collection.
-10 Services Drafts letter informing patron of the decision, then forwards to Director for approval.
+10 Collection Services Coordinator Drafts letter informing patron of the decision, then forwards to Director for approval.
 Delivers approved letter to patron within four weeks of the decision being made.